 Analyst: Stephen McNamara

-This annual report offers a wealth of information on the Broadband, Internet, and Convergence markets in the Middle East.
+This annual report provides a comprehensive overview of the trends and developments in telecommunications and digital media markets in Japan.
 Subjects covered include:

 Data in this report is the latest available at the time of preparation and may not be for the current year.

 This is all fascinating and your way of presenting the information is extraordinary.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 For more details, please see: